Creating Zowe Explorer profiles

 After you install Zowe Explorer, you must have a Zowe Explorer profile to use all functions of the extension.

-Zowe V2 uses team profiles to simplify profile management by letting you edit, store, and share mainframe connection details in one location, a configuration file.
+Zowe uses team configuration to simplify profile management by letting you edit, store, and share mainframe connection details in one location, a configuration file.

-When multiple profiles are available in Zowe CLI, project configuration takes precedence over global configuration.
+When multiple profiles with the same name are available in Zowe Explorer, project configuration takes precedence over global configuration.
 To learn more, see How Zowe CLI uses configurations.

 Creating team configuration files